cusma/pposdex/docs/1_8_topology.md

 the information must flow across the network, ensuring efficient paths of communication between the nodes.

-So, _how_ nodes are connected to each other, forming a network, is another relevant factor of decentralization, commonly known as _Network Topology_.
+So, _how_ nodes are connected to each other, forming a network, is the second relevant factor of decentralization, commonly known as _Network Topology_.

 The message passing through the network can be achieved by routing the traffic with different techniques.
-In Algorand, at the time of writing (Sep 2023), information is spread across the network through “message gossiping” handled by the Relay Nodes, which route blocks to all connected nodes finding highly efficient communication paths and reducing communication hops.
+In Algorand, at the time of writing (Sep 2023), information is spread across the network through “message gossiping” handled by the Relay Nodes.
+Relay Nodes route blocks to all connected nodes, finding highly efficient communication paths and reducing communication hops.
 Complementary fully P2P communications paths are under active research.

-Paths of communication are therefore essential to ensure that no one is excluded from the communication: everybody should be able to talk and listen to each other without relying on a few dominant paths.
+Paths of communication are therefore essential to ensure that no one is excluded from the communication: everybody should be able to _talk_ and _listen_ to each other without relying on a few dominant paths.

 **The more communication paths between nodes the more robust and decentralized